nupur-ya/AutodeskWebApp/README.md

 # Notes For Testing
   I tried to test all possible scenarios and edge cases.
 Please note that there is no user authentication at the moment, which gives everyone access to add and delete to the database directly.
-  Here's a list of suggested test scenarios (happy path and edge cases): <br />
+  Here's a list of suggested test scenarios (happy path and edge cases) and known limitations: <br />

   - Add
       - Add a driver with all valid inputs.